 RESULTS: The national rape-related pregnancy rate is 5.0% per rape among victims of reproductive age (aged 12 to 45); among adult women an estimated 32,101 pregnancies result from rape each year.
 Among 34 cases of rape-related pregnancy, the majority occurred among adolescents and resulted from assault by a known, often related perpetrator.
 Only 11.7% of these victims received immediate medical attention after the assault, and 47.1% received no medical attention related to the rape.
 A total 32.4% of these victims did not discover they were pregnant until they had already entered the second trimester; 32.2% opted to keep the infant whereas 50% underwent abortion and 5.9% placed the infant for adoption; an additional 11.8% had spontaneous abortion.
 CONCLUSIONS: Rape-related pregnancy occurs with significant frequency.
 It is a cause of many unwanted pregnancies and is closely linked with family and domestic violence.
 As we address the epidemic of unintended pregnancies in the United States, greater attention and effort should be aimed at preventing and identifying unwanted pregnancies that result from sexual victimization.

 BOOM!
-Ya just been served, privileged White man.
+Ya just been served, privileged white man.
 These pregnancies aren’t some rare, crazy happenstance.
-Unfortunately, they happen a lot.
-But when you view women as abstract objects instead of people, then it’s easy to dismiss them and the struggles they encounter.
+Unfortunately, they happen a lot, but when you view women as abstract objects instead of people, then it’s easy to dismiss them and the struggles they encounter.
 Yes, 32, 101 is a number, but it’s way more than that.
-It’s 32,101 women who have traumatized and must face the heart-breaking decision to keep the baby or terminate it.
+It’s 32,101 women who have been traumatized and must face the heart-breaking decision to keep the baby or terminate it.
 Let that sink in.
 “Awful” doesn’t even begin to encapsulate that situation.
 Yet, someone like Akin doesn’t even allow this situation to sink in.
-32,101 is merely a number amongst many numbers he looks at throughout his day at work.
+32,101 is merely a number amongst many numbers he looks at throughout his work day.
 Women are people.
 But that fact gets in the way of the war on women, right?
 It can’t be successful if women are viewed as people.
 They must be seen as numbers or objects or annoyances so these men can get their job done.

 And sensing the annoyance coming around the bend from his comments, an annoyance that would distract him from getting his job done, Akin sent out a b.s. apology about how he “misspoke.”
 Like Black Jesus, I’m giving you the “Bitch, please” face: